Charma-API/charma-widget/vanilla-project/README.md

    </script>
    ```

-3. Use it
-   Use it on load
+3. Use it on load

    ```html
    <script type="module">